guilhermeaiolfi/overnight/docs/configuration.md

 The cache includes:
 - All static configuration arrays.
-- Service definitions registered via `ConfigInitEvents::CONFIGURE`.
+- Service definitions registered via `ConfigConfigureEvent`.
 - Tracked file paths for "Cache Exceptions" (non-serializable objects).

 To clear the cache, you can delete the `var/cache/config.php` file.